metacommunities/metacommunities/publications/jcult_econ_nov16/log.md

 - too busy to get much done.
 But trying to bring in the next section of around 1000 words to introduce the notion of configurative and capital numbers.
 - ok, brought across the notion of capital number, so that is there
 - TODO: bring the section on configurative numbers as riposte.

+## Thu  8 Dec 09:29:21 GMT 2016
+- distracted by javascript stuff -- see repo on reveal.js.
+But what I've learned from this is how close code is to the surface of things.
+It's not hidden away in some developers machine, its there, right behind CTRL-U on the webpage, and its doing much more.
+- still doing a lot of pfaffing with reveal, impress.js -- playing with presentation formats.
+That's because it's hard to do what I need to do .. which is bring in the stuff on configurative numbers ...
+- maybe would be good to bring in the configurative number stuff much later as 'the answer.'